denizdanaei/DA_ex2/README.md

 ## Problems

-- try/catch statment for main(String[] args)
+- try/catch statment for main(String[] args) *SOLVED with if-else statement for now*
 - Component.java:57: error: exception MalformedURLException is never thrown in body of corresponding try statement } catch (MalformedURLException | RemoteException | NotBoundException e) {
-    - it means these exceptions will never happen, is it because the code is not complete yet or something else?
+    - it means these exceptions will never happen, is it because the code is not complete yet or something else? *SOLVED - was RMI shit *

 ## TOKEN
-[1]:
 - The token is a true/false object
 - It has a queue and an array